cogentcore/cogent/README.md

 * C-X C-o -- open same file in other view -- super handy!

-* auto-post commands taking too long -- too much updating etc.  major part of it is the re-open - not sure what to do about that but perhaps we could, in that specific case, display the current markup and put the re-highlight into the background thread?

 * FileTree update new file not working

 * check for all filesaved before doing commit!
-* detect if an open file has changed in FS, prompt to revert etc

 * horiz scroll with line numbers: render needs to know about scrolling delta.